More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Supersymmetric Ward Identity

 We can take $\t q q_\Ra = TU$, where $T$ is a trivialization of $\pi^*(\bar\fN_0^\vee\otimes \fN_0^\vee)$ and $U$ is a trivialization of $\fN_1$.
 Moreover, since $\pi^*(\bar\fN_0^\vee\otimes \fN_0^\vee)$ is a pullback from $\MM'_{\ell,\red}$, we can assume that $T$ is also such a pullback.
+(More specifically, we can assume that $T$ is positive, and require that $U=1$ when restricted to $\MM'_{\ell,\red}$.)
 Then $T$ is independent of the fermionic gluing parameter, and so does not contribute in the formula (\ref{parto}) for the Goldstone fermion contribution to the Ward identity.\footnote{ We cannot simply argue -- as we do below for $U$ -- that the choice of $T$ does not affect the integral we are trying to evaluate; the argument does not work since $T$ trivializes a line bundle that does not have a natural holomorphic structure.
 However, defining $T$ as a pullback from $\MM'_{\ell,\red}$ ensures that $\t q q_\Ra$ is the product of such a pullback with a section of a holomorphic line bundle (namely $\fN^\vee_1$).
 This makes it possible to drop the term $(\partial c+\t\partial \t c)\O'$ in the main formula (\ref{mellowbook}), as we did in section \ref{ferglu}, by ensuring that that operator has no hidden dependence on the fermionic gluing parameter via its dependence on local parameters; a pullback from $\MM'_{\ell,\red}$ does not depend on the fermionic gluing parameter, and a section of a holomorphic line bundle affects only $\partial c \O'$, which has the wrong holomorphic and antiholomorphic ghost numbers to be relevant.
 In other words, taking $T$ to be a pullback from $\MM'_{\ell,\red}$ causes the contribution of $T$ and that of $(\partial c+\t\partial\t c)\O'$ to vanish separately and justifies our claims in section \ref{ferglu}.}

 So (\ref{parto}) can be expressed entirely in terms of the trivialization $U$ of the holomorphic line bundle $\fN_1^\vee$:

 Here $\t\partial_{\fN_1^\vee}$ is the $\t\partial$ operator on the line bundle $\fN_1^\vee$; we usually omit this subscript (as the line bundle is generally clear from the context) but here we include it for emphasis.